-In this paper we study a random graph ensemble with a tuneable number of loops, achieved with a soft global constraint on the number of triangles in combination with a hard constraint on the degrees, each drawn from a fixed degree distribution.
-This guarantees that our graphs will both be loopy and sparse, which are desired properties to mimic real networks.
-This model was previously studied in [17].
+In this paper we study a random graph ensemble with a tuneable number of short cycles, achieved with a soft global constraint on the number of triangles in combination with a hard constraint on the degrees, each drawn from a fixed degree distribution.
+This guarantees that our graphs will both be sparse and with a large number of short cycles, which are desired properties to mimic real networks.
+This model was previously studied in [19].
 However, in that previous study the chosen MCMC move acceptance probabilities did not ensure convergence to the target distribution.
-This was pointed out in [5, 33], where it was shown that in edge swap graph dynamics nontrivial acceptance probabilities are needed (see also Appendix A).
-We show in this paper that with the correct MCMC sampling the model again displays a transition into a clustered phase, and that the overall phenomenology presented in [17] coincides with our results.
-We then proceed to develop an extended theoretical and quantitative understanding of the behaviour of the model, including an analytic characterization of the low triangle density phase, expressions for the locations of the two (clustering and shattering) transitions, and scalar measures to probe the interactions between loops and their relevance for the phases of the ensemble.
-Our results and predictions are supported via nontrivial graph sampling simulations involving different degree distributions, using the exact move acceptance probabilities of [5, 33].
+This was pointed out in [5, 35], where it was shown that in edge swap graph dynamics nontrivial acceptance probabilities are needed (see also appendix A).
+We show in this paper that with the correct MCMC sampling the model again displays a transition into a clustered phase, and that the overall phenomenology presented in [19] coincides with our results.
+We then proceed to develop an extended theoretical and quantitative understanding of the behaviour of the model, including an analytic characterization of the low triangle density phase, expressions for the locations of the two (clustering and shattering) transitions, and scalar measures to probe the interactions between cycles and their relevance for the phases of the ensemble.
+Our results and predictions are supported via nontrivial graph sampling simulations involving different degree distributions, using the exact move acceptance probabilities of [5, 35].